cobsha/hamon-application/README.md

 ### Unit Test Cases

-I have added unit test code for current code and my updated one.
+I have added unit test code for current code and my updated one using unittest module in python.
 It will check 3 test cases for now, we can add more if want.

 In the first case it will check for normal string, then for special characters and finally for a list of values.